CSCs pay special attention to data recovery. Let us address this topic and analyse it in the light of current risks.

 The backup, in itself, does not prove that the data is secure.
 It is true that procedures such as the consistency check are performed when a backup is performed, in particular when it is finished, but these activities do not provide all the necessary certainty.
 The consistency check on a ‘backup package’ certifies that it has been created and closed correctly, certainly provides an assurance of readability, but does not provide any indication that the files are all present inside the package.
 It depends on how the backup was configured and over the months, as explained by the CSCs themselves, it is possible that the configuration has changed quite a bit (safeguard 11.1).
 It is essential, on a cyclical basis, to verify the content of backups but it is also necessary to attest to their outcome.
 There is no trace of a recovery test without a report and during inspections, claiming that backup checks are done without showing the reports is like expecting the inspector to work on trust.
 Each verification must therefore be accompanied by a concise report certifying the outcome and the main information.
 Incidentally, it is worth noting that standards such as ISO/IEC 27001:2022 provide for rules compatible with such safeguards: refer, specifically, to measure 8.13 contained in Annex 1 of the standard and reproduced in full below.

-Backup copies of information, software, and systems shall be maintained and regularly tested in accordance with the agreed topic-specific policy on backup.
+8.13 | Information Backup | Backup copies of information, software, and systems shall be maintained and regularly tested in accordance with the agreed topic-specific policy on backup.
+Backup copies of information, software, and systems shall be maintained and regularly tested in accordance with the agreed topic-specific policy on backup. |

 Conclusions